Robust Beamforming Design for Intelligent Reflecting Surface Aided Cognitive Radio Systems with Imperfect Cascaded CSI: STA Robust Design Based on Statistical Error Model

-\end{prop} where $\vartheta=(N+1)\lambda_{max}(\mathbf{\Sigma})$, $\lambda_{max}(\cdot)$ is the maximum eigenvalue and $F_{n}^{-1}(\cdot)$ is the inverse Chi-square cumulative distribution function with $n$ degrees of freedom. \emph{Proof:} Please see Appendix \ref{append4}. $ \blacksquare$ Note that when $\beta=0$, the constraint in (\ref{eq_problem2_c}) means the worst-case for the statistical error model.
-If $\beta=1$, the constraint in (\ref{eq_problem2_c}) can be removed because the probability constraint is always satisfied.
+\end{prop} where $\vartheta=(N+1)\lambda_{max}(\mathbf{\Sigma})$, $\lambda_{max}(\cdot)$ is the maximum eigenvalue and $F_{n}^{-1}(\cdot)$ is the inverse Chi-square cumulative distribution function with $n$ degrees of freedom. \emph{Proof:} Please see Appendix \ref{append4}. $ \blacksquare$ Note that when $\beta\!=\!0$, the constraint (\ref{eq_problem2_c}) means the worst-case for the statistical error model.
+If $\beta\!=\!1$, (\ref{eq_problem2_c}) can be removed because the probability constraint is always satisfied.
 In this case, the PR cannot be protected.
-By replacing the IT constraint (\ref{eq_problem2_c}) with (\ref{eq_2_5}), problem $\mathcal{P}2$ is reformulated as
+By replacing the IT constraint (\ref{eq_problem2_c}) with (\ref{eq_2_5}), Problem $\mathcal{P}2$ is reformulated as

-This problem is also intractable to solve because $\mathbf{W}$ and $\mathbf{\Phi}$ are coupled in (\ref{eq_problem2_b}) and (\ref{eq_2_5}).
+This problem is also intractable because $\mathbf{W}$ and $\mathbf{\Phi}$ are coupled in (\ref{eq_problem2_b}) and (\ref{eq_2_5}).
 The BCD algorithm is adopted to optimize these two variables alternately.